Kimberley, South Africa: Today

 Today, Kimberley is the seat of the Provincial Legislature for the Northern Cape and the Provincial Administration.
 It services the mining and agricultural sectors of the region.

 Tourism

 The city projects itself as a significant tourist destination, the 'City that Sparkles', boasting a diversity of museums and visitor attractions.
 It is also a gateway to other Northern Cape destinations including the Mokala National Park, nature reserves and numerous game farms or hunting lodges, as well as historic sites of the region.

 Conference-hosting

 Kimberley has hosted significant meetings and conferences, developing a major venue, the Mittah Seperepere Convention Centre, and other conference hosting facilities.
 Recent gatherings have included the founding meeting of the Kimberley Process (2000) and a follow-up meeting of this organisation in 2013, and the International Indigenous Peoples Summit on Sustainable Development (2002).

 Climate and geography

 Climate

-Under the Köppen system Kimberley has a semi-arid climate (BSk) courtesy of its dry winters.
+Under the Köppen system Kimberley has a semi-arid climate (BSh) courtesy of its dry winters.
 Summers are long, wet, and long lasting.
 Winters are short, mild, and dry with chilly nights.